Faith Over Fear

 We need to claim the faith of our ancestors.
 If you have family members who displayed great faith in God, then reference them when you pray.
 If not, we can always claim the ancients as our connection to God.

 Today, I claim it for us in the matchless name of Jesus Christ.

 The faith of Abraham – an ability to believe the impossible has already been done.

 The faith of Daniel – the power to pray in the midst of great difficulties.

-The faith of Shadrach, Meshach and Abed-Nego – the believe that God is still God even if He doesn’t do what we want Him to.
+The faith of Shadrach, Meshach, and Abed-Nego – the belief that God is still God even if He doesn’t do what we want Him to.

 The faith of Esther – the willingness to face death if it means standing up for those who can’t defend themselves.

 The faith of the woman from Shunem – the ability to believe everything will be alright although they look bleak at the moment.

 The faith of Stephen – who was able to pray for his enemies even as they destroyed him.